 Let us not be naive.
 Being a black man living in America adds a certain amount of risk to many activities: driving, walking, vacationing, hiking, and any number of other pursuits, both mundane and extraordinary.
-In fact, “<insert variable here> while black” is a commonly accepted term used to highlight the complications skin color can create in conjunction with other exploits.
+In fact, “<insert verb here> while black” is a commonly accepted term used to highlight the complications skin color can create in conjunction with other exploits.

 Let’s see how they mix…